 Are There Time Limits to Filing a Claim?

-If you have questions about medical malpractice, attorneys Chris Mellino and Tom Robenalt welcome you to contact our Cleveland office for a free consultation.
+If you have questions about medical malpractice, attorney Chris Mellino welcomes you to contact our Cleveland office for a free consultation.
 You may also download or request Chris’ free, easy-to-read guide to filing a claim in Ohio.